vasi/xmoto-build/README.txt

 NOTES

-* Script is verified to build X-Moto on 10.9 with Xcode 3 installed.
+* Script is verified to build X-Moto on 10.9 with Xcode 4.

 * Various options are in envsetup.sh.
 Includes:
-  - Xcode 3 prefix
   - Architectures (currently i386/x86_64)
-  - SDK (currently 10.6)
+  - SDK (currently 10.8)
   - GCC optimization flags (currently -Os)

 * To update the packages used by the script, edit source.sh, and remove files from 'src'.